folk-lab/FastDAC/FastDAQ Command Reference.md

 `INT_RAMP` ramps the specified DAC channels from the initial voltages to the final voltages and reads the specified ADC channels in a synchronized manner in a specified number of steps.
 It uses the ADC in a continuous sampling mode, and therefore there is no delay between updating the DAC output and acquiring the next ADC samples.
 While the ADC is acquiring the current samples, the next DAC step output values are being preloaded into the DAC, to be output synchronously as soon as the ADC samples are ready.
 The sample rate of this function is consistent, and capable of the maximum throughput of the ADC even while updating up to 8 DAC channels.

-Oversampling, in order to do additional filtering by the control PC, is achieved by specifying a large number of steps (max 2^32-1).
-Each DAC channel?s output value is treated as a 64-bit integer, and is scaled back to a 16-bit integer before being sent to the DAC.
+Oversampling, in order to do additional filtering by the control PC, is achieved by specifying a large number of steps (max 2^31-1).
+Each DAC channel's output value is treated as a 64-bit integer, and is scaled back to a 16-bit integer before being sent to the DAC.
 This allows a large number of samples to be taken without actually incrementing the 16-bit DAC output.

 A ramp can be stopped at any time by sending the command `STOP`.